thomassems/Study-Space/README.md

 LockedIn is a visionOS app for the Apple Vision Pro, built at Hack The North 2024.

+**To see it in action**, check this video out: https://www.youtube.com/watch?v=gdu7u9qX8E0

 Ever tasked with reading a research paper, a data structures and algorithms textbook, or The Very Hungry Caterpillar?

 Sometimes, we're "in the zone", and sometimes, we simply cannot concentrate, whether it be due to surroundings, lack of coffee, or tight deadlines, we made this app to help get you "Locked In" and thoroughly understand the material!